Randy Paul Gage: Career

 A member of the National Speakers Association (NSA), in July 2013 Gage was inducted into the NSA's Council of Peers Award for Excellence (CPAE) Speaker Hall of Fame, and at the same event won NSA's Nido Qubein Philanthropist of the Year Award.

+In 2021, he authored Radical Rebirth, a book about personal growth.
+In 2024, his 15th book, The ABCs of MLM was released.
+Gage hosts the Power Prosperity Podcast and Prosperity TV YouTube channel.

 Personal life

-Gage currently lives in San Diego, California after having lived in the Miami metropolitan area of Florida until 2013.
-After being shot in Miami in 2000, Gage is a philanthropic and activist speaker/supporter of Shawne Duperon's Project: Forgive.
+Gage currently lives in Miami, Florida.